dev-mhowells/web-applications/challenges/04_test_driving_route_with_database.md

 [Use this provided codebase as a starting point.](../resources/music_library_database_app/) It contains a program that interacts with a database containing a few music albums.

+_To use the seed codebase, clone the whole repository of this week's module to your machine, and then access the directory in `resources/music_library_database_app`._

 Create a database `music_library` and setup the program.

 ```ruby